The following is an excerpt from

-And when He had given thanks, He broke it, and said, “This is My body, which is for you; do this in remembrance of Me.”
+For I received from the Lord that which I also delivered to you, that the Lord Jesus in the night in which He was betrayed took bread; and when He had given thanks, He broke it, and said, “This is My body, which is for you; do this in remembrance of Me.”
 In the same way He took the cup also, after supper, saying, “This cup is the new covenant in My blood; do this, as often as you drink it, in remembrance of Me.”
 For as often as you eat this bread and drink the cup, you proclaim the Lord’s death until He comes.
-(1 Corinthians 11:24–26)
+(11:23–26)

 The bread that had represented the Exodus now came to represent the body of Jesus Christ, the Messiah.
 To the Jewish mind the body represented the whole person, not just his physical body.
 Jesus’ body represents the great mystery of His whole incarnate life, His whole teaching, ministry, and work—all He was and all He did.